keweihan/keweihan-15618-parallel-final-collision/README.md

  }
 }
 ```
-Another aspect and direction of our project will involve is implementing a quadtree structure in place of a fixed spatial grid and parallelizing its construction as well.
+Another aspect our project will involve is implementing a quadtree structure in place of a fixed spatial grid and parallelizing its construction.
 Quadtrees are a way for maintaining a spatial strucutre such that each grid cell does not contain more than a set amount of entities, and if it will the tree will recursively split into more nodes to satisfy that constraint.

+This gives performance benefits when simulating a scene with uneven entity distribution, using a quadtree structure in the collision scheme approach can improve performance for scenes with unevenly populated populated grid areas.
+The quadtree structure allows for hierarchical partitioning, reducing the number of collision checks necessary by only examining particles within relevant quadrants.

 ![D78939FC-28A1-4F30-98AF-7194858E3703](https://github.com/user-attachments/assets/60e0c373-51bf-45dc-9d7e-0ca33fbfa80f)

-When simulating a scene with uneven entity distribution, using a quadtree structure in the collision scheme approach can improve performance for scenes with unevenly populated populated grid areas.
-The quadtree structure allows for hierarchical partitioning, reducing the number of collision checks necessary by only examining particles within relevant quadrants.

 ## Challenge
 Collision detection can be challenging to parallelize due to potential data access conflicts and uneven workload distribution across threads.
 We anticipate the following key issues: